draperlaboratory/specgen/EXAMPLES.md

    without building specgen locally)

 - `runfoo.csp`: A top-level "driver" containing the initial state of the system and example specifications.
+This file typically contains, in comments, a more detailed description of the interesting aspects of the system and the property we check.
 This is the file to load in FDR.

 - `sgbase.csp`: A high-level "library" of useful definitions used by every statechart translation.